Pinky (film)

 Pinky is a 1949 American drama film directed by Elia Kazan and produced by Darryl F. Zanuck.
 The screenplay was adapted by Philip Dunne and Dudley Nichols based on Cid Ricketts Sumner's 1946 novel Quality.
 It stars Jeanne Crain as the title character, a young light-skinned black woman who passes for white.
 It also stars Ethel Barrymore, Ethel Waters and William Lundigan.

-Pinky was released in the United States on September 29, 1949 by 20th Century-Fox.
+Pinky was released in the United States on September 29, 1949, by 20th Century-Fox.
 It generated considerable controversy because of its subject of race relations and the casting of Crain to play a black woman.
 It was nonetheless a critical and commercial success, and earned Crain, Barrymore and Waters Academy Award nominations.

 Plot

 Pinky Johnson returns to the South to visit Dicey, the illiterate black laundress grandmother who raised her.
 Pinky confesses to Dicey that she passed for white while studying to be a nurse in the North.
 She had also fallen in love with a white man, Dr. Thomas Adams, who knows nothing about her black heritage.

 Pinky is harassed by racist local law enforcement while attempting to reclaim money owed to her grandmother.
 Two white men try to sexually assault her.
 Dr. Canady, a black physician, asks Pinky to train black nursing students, but Pinky plans to return to the North.

 Dicey asks Pinky to stay temporarily to care for her ailing, elderly white friend and neighbor Miss Em.
 Pinky has always disliked Miss Em and considers her another of the many bigots in the area.
 Pinky relents and agrees to tend Miss Em after learning that when Dicey had pneumonia, Miss Em cared for her.
 Pinky nurses the strong-willed Miss Em, but does not hide her resentment.
 However, as they spend time together, she grows to like and respect her patient.

 Miss Em bequeaths Pinky her stately house and property when she dies, but greedy relative Melba Wooley challenges the will.
-Everyone advises Pinky that she has no chance of winning, but she begs Miss Em's old friend Judge Walker, who is nearing retirement, to defend her in court.
+Everyone advises Pinky that she has no chance of winning, but she begs Miss Em's old friend, retired judge Walker, to defend her in court.
 With great reluctance, he agrees to take the case.
 Pinky washes clothes by hand when her grandmother is sick in order to pay court expenses.
-At the trial, despite hostile white spectators and the absence of the only defense witness, presiding judge Shoreham unexpectedly rules in Pinky's favor.
+At the trial, despite hostile white spectators and the absence of Dr. Adams, the only defense witness, presiding judge Shoreham unexpectedly rules in Pinky's favor.
 When Pinky thanks her attorney, he coldly informs her that justice was served, but not the interests of the community.

 Tom, who has arrived from the North after tracking Pinky down, wants her to sell the inherited property, resume her masquerade as a white woman, marry him and leave the South, but she refuses, firmly believing that Miss Em intended her to use the house and property for some purpose, and Tom leaves.
-Pinky establishes a clinic and nursery school on the property.
+Pinky establishes a clinic and nursery school staffed by Dr. Canady's black nursing students on the property.